Ayodhya Ram Mandir

 NY Times, Times Square 1.22.24

-Still, a great deal of consternation has been expressed in some quarters about Indian Prime Minister Najendra Modi’s decision not only to attend the Ram Mandir Pran Prastishtha [1] on January 22nd, but his leading role in the ceremony itself and his speech afterward.
+And yet, a great deal of consternation has been expressed in some quarters about Indian Prime Minister Najendra Modi’s decision not only to attend the Ram Mandir Pran Prastishtha [1] on January 22nd, but his leading role in the ceremony itself and his speech afterward.
 How, it is asked, in a purportedly secular, democratic nation, can one justify Modi’s whole-hearted promotion of what is viewed by many as a non-secular, polarizing activity?
 Pakistan claims it is an attempt to marginalize the Muslim community.
 A fatwa was allegedly issued against All India Imam Organization chief Dr Imam Umer Ahmed Ilyasi after he attended the Pran Pratishtha ceremony.
 And many people view the occasion as evidence of India’s continued, precipitous slide away from Democracy and into right-wing nationalism.

+Prime Minister Modi expressed the deep joy and reverence Hindus experience during this pivotal civilizational moment.
 Some excerpts of Modi’s speech as shared by Sharangee Dutta in an India Today article, 1.22.24:

 ” . . .
 Lord Ram is the ‘spirit of (the) Indian Constitution’. . . “